Permify/permify/docs/docs/getting-started/enforcement.md

 We structured Permify API in 4 core parts:

-- [PermissionService]: Consists access control requests, permission checks and their configurations.
+- [PermissionService]: Consists access control requests and options.
 - [DataService]: Authorization data operations such as creating, deleting and reading relational tuples.
 - [SchemaService]: Modeling and Permify Schema related functionalities including configuration and auditing.
 - [TenancyService]: Consists tenant operations such as creating, deleting and listing.